How To Earn Your Pediatric Nursing Certification

 The American Nurses Credentialing Center pediatric nursing board certification examination is a competency-based examination.

-To be eligible to sit for the RN-BC exam, nurses must meet the following criteria:
+To be eligible to sit for the PED-BC exam, nurses must meet the following criteria:

-The ANCC is designed to promote excellence in nursing through certification.
-The RN-BC certification is also recognized for Magnet designation and is primarily held by hospital-based pediatric nurses.
+The ANCC promotes excellence in nursing through certification.
+The PED-BC is also a Magnet-designated certification and is primarily held by hospital-based pediatric nurses.

-As of October 24, 2019 the exam with be 3 hours and consist of 150 questions including 25 that are pretest questions that are not scored.
+The exam takes 3 hours and consists of 150 questions, including 25 that are pretest questions that are not scored.
 Similar to the CPN, all questions must be completed prior to exiting the exam.

 Registered Nurse - Neonatal Intensive Care Nursing (RNC-NIC)